 Tenders were carefully reviewed and recommendations given in a tender report to the client.
 It was necessary to obtain multiple tenders and best value for Section 20 compliance for major works as properties were leasehold.

 Schedules of condition were taken of apartments being worked in and efforts to ensure a smooth process resulted in the projects being completed on time and budget.

-The technical nature of the project management instruction was something that Dabinett particularly enjoyed and were able to bring many years’ experience to bear.
+The technical nature of the project management instruction was something that Dabinett particularly enjoyed and were able to bring many years of experience to bear.
 Our surveyors have experience in designing large construction projects and building project management as well as contract administration.

 To find out how we can support you with the management of your building projects, contact us today!